IMPORTANT NOTE: This page was updated in 2020 to reflect list modifications made by its creators.

 Use the interactive map below to locate the various mountains on this list.
 Please note that some access roads are unmaintained, close seasonally, or often close for damage repair.
 Be sure to check the current statuses on Forest Service Roads and other maintained roads (Hurricare Mtn, Tripoli, Bear Notch, etc.).
 For information about locating these peaks, please check out this book.
-The interactive map below may also help, but it wasn’t been updated yet.
+This now-updated interactive map below may help.

 Other Important Stuff

 Be in the know, before you go.
 Before each hike go to sites like New England Trail Conditions for info specific to 52WAV peaks, check water levels if you’ll be doing crossings, and do be sure to check the weather.
 Options include the Mt Washington Obsevatory, Trails NH Weather (link finds your current location), or whatever sources you prefer and make the most sense for the area you’ll be in.
 Also be sure when checking the weather that you factor in the mountain’s elevation.
 Also be sure to check for road statuses (as noted in section above).
 (UPDATE: There is a new book out which really is a must-have resource for anyone interested in the hikes and mountains on this list.
 Click here for details.)